 Wake Forest’s endotracheal tube exchanger is a safer and more effective method to facilitate the quick exchange of endotracheal tubes in patients.

-The endotracheal tube exchanger, used in conjunction with a fiber optic bronchoscope, allows the physician to directly visualize the internal airway as the old tube is cut and removed, allowing the new endotracheal tube to slide into place quickly and accurately.
-The disposable device includes a slicing tool and oral stabilizer that securely fastens the fiber optic scope and protects the patient’s mouth during tube exchange.
+The endotracheal tube exchanger, used in conjunction with a fiber optic bronchoscope, enables a physician to directly visualize the internal airway as the old tube is cut and removed, and slide the new endotracheal tube into place quickly and accurately.
+This disposable device includes a slicing tool and oral stabilizer that securely fastens the fiber optic scope and protects the patient’s mouth during tube exchange.

-- Enables easy, stable and quick tube exchange
+- It is user friendly and enables easy, stable and quick tube exchange.

 Michael A. Olympio, MD